⚡ Half-Day Express Guide

 Return to Potsdam Hbf

-Bus 695 back to station or 25-minute walk through town (recommended for Dutch Quarter glimpse).
+Bus 695 back to station or 25-minute walk through town (recommended for a glimpse of the Dutch Quarter).
 RE1 trains back to Berlin depart every 20 minutes.

 ⏱ 25 minutes total